Bambo-Rambo/RNG-Guides/DexNavRNG.md

 ### Recommended
 * Max Repels
-* Leading with a Pokemon with synchronize ability if you want a specific nature
+* A Pokemon with the synchronize ability if you want a specific nature
 * If playing on console, it will be helpful to keep one side of the bag empty (we will see later why).
 I discarded all my Berries since I don't have any use of them

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/DexNav/DexNav1.png)